two-ticks/p5js-projects/README.md

 # p5js-projects

-This repository is froked from [TwoTicks](https://github.com/two-ticks) which includes projects from p5.js, manim.js, katex.js, physics.js and similar.
+This repository is forked from [TwoTicks](https://github.com/two-ticks) which includes projects from p5.js, manim.js, katex.js, physics.js and similar.

 [Go to webpage!](https://adisiddheshwar14.github.io/p5js-projects/)